Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 The consistent-hashing balancer is designed to work both with a single node as well as in a cluster.
 When using the hash based algorithm it is important that all nodes build the exact same balancer-layout to make sure they all work identical.
-To do this the balancer must be build in a deterministic way (see DNS considerations below).
+To do this the balancer must be built in a deterministic way.

+When choosing this algorithm, consider the following:

 #### Considerations

-- improves backend cache-hit ratio's.
+- improves backend cache-hit ratios.
-- requires enough cardinality in the hash-inputs to distribute evenly.
-Eg. hashing on a header that only has 2 possible values does not make sense.
+- requires enough cardinality in the hash-inputs to distribute evenly (for example, hashing on a header that only has 2 possible values does not make sense).
 - the cookie based approach will work well for browser based requests, but less so for machine-2-machine clients which will often omit the cookie.
 - avoid using hostnames in the balancer as the